mrdatawolf/SETradeHouse/README.md

 4. ~~Make a clone of the spreadsheet we have been using.~~
 5. ~~Create all the code needed to derive the numbers shown on the spreadsheet.~~
 6. ~~Align all values to the current spreadsheet as a proof that the system is working.~~
-6. Get the spreadsheet page to allow the station amounts/values to be created/updated as needed.
+7. Get the spreadsheet page to allow the trade station amounts/values to be created/updated as needed (for testing).
-7. Make all the commands used on the spreadsheet available in an API.
-This API should be updated with any new base/derived values we add.
+8. Get the API fully functional for ingesting data and allowing call to view the data.
+This API should stay in sync with the internal ablities.
+9. ~~Bring it up on a server online.~~
+10. Setup examples, with matching data, explaining how the system works.
-8. Bring it up on a server so anyone can interact with the test system.
+11. Open it up so anyone can interact with the test system.
+12. Verify SQL files can bring a basic version of the system up.

 ##Future Roadmap
 1. Revised +1.0 goals.
     1. Expand the active and inactive transactions to use all columns.
     2. Add weights to transactions based on distances from server to server.
-    3. Add a user system.
+    3. Improve the user system.
     4. Add sheets as needed to flex out the user experience.
+Anything that can help the users visualize or work with the data.
-    5. Begin gathering the data from the Expanse to update the system with real world data.
+    5. Begin gathering the data from a live system to update the tradehouse with real world data.
-2. Goals and the future
-    1. a map generator
-    2. Which creates paths and splits the paths into sub points based on distance
-    3. It needs to make port locations.
-        1. It should make raw goods locations
-        2. The raw goods should be shown with pictograms
-        3. it needs to show player locations (maybe based on view range from player POV)
-    4. a fighting system
-        1. ship to ship
-        2. ship to port()
-3. 2.0 goals
-    1. add bot "a.i." to also move commodities.
-    2. add player ordered bots to move commodities.
-4. 3.0 goals
-    1. roles
-    2. Ship to shore fighting
-    3. allow upgrades at ports
-    4. allow player made ports.
-    5. Factions
-4. 4.0 goals
-    1. add more tasks to the bots (ai and player) such as interdiction or patrol.
-    2. add api to allow players to add orders to their bots via other inputs (such as phone).
+    6. A Map Generator showing cluster servers and their tradezones.
+Or maybe just a common format for making a diagram for the users.
+    7. There's alot more but it will depend on where we see the project going from here.

 ##Notes on the foundational logic we are shooting for...
 ![Clusters Example](https://raw.githubusercontent.com/mrdatawolf/Colonization/master/clusters_example.png)